 - 30% of enterprises improved security metrics in recurring inspector runs

 Some of the enterprises have used Preempt Inspector more than once over during the last year.
 In 30% of the enterprises we’ve recorded an improvement in one of the subsequent runs (many organization didn’t run the same analysis in different runs).
 This is a clear indication of the need to constantly monitor security configuration and posture in your network and how Preempt Inspector can help with that task.

 What’s Next for Preempt Inspector?

 As cyber threats become more sophisticated, organizations need to take a proactive approach in securing their network.
 Oftentimes, small and medium organizations suffer the most from the cybersecurity skills gap, and therefore need easy tools to efficiently evaluate their security posture and readiness to face outside cyber threats.
-We’ve launched a new version of Preempt Inspector today freely available for download that also includes new features evaluating local administrator passwords and NTLM Relay protection.

 Note: Marina Simakov contributed to this post